Click4Assistance UK Live Chat Software

 I have previously driven frequently through this location without being penalised.
 Why have I now received a PCN?

-The bus lane restrictions are used nationwide, and the signs in place at appropriate locations on the highway to notify motorists of the prohibition appear in the Highway Code (with which all motorists should be familiar).
+The bus lane and moving traffic restrictions are used nationwide, and the signs in place at appropriate locations on the highway to notify motorists of the prohibition appear in the Highway Code (with which all motorists should be familiar).
 Motorists are expected to comply with the restrictions irrespective of their level of familiarity with the local area.

 I have received a Fixed Penalty Notice from the police – why?